 ‘The global pandemic that the world is dealing with right now has further shone a spotlight on CX, particularly on the importance of a quality digital experience.
 It should come as no surprise that in CX Networks’ survey, digital transformation and digital customer experience ranked high in responses from CX practitioners, solution providers and industry commenters when asked about top trends.’
-Here, BARE shares the latest need-to-know stats on consumer behaviors and customer expectations.
+Here, BARE shares the latest need-to-know stats on consumer behaviours and customer expectations.

 Changes in CX Trends in 2020: At-a-Glance

 According to CX Network’s The Global State of Customer Experience 2020

 - 68% strongly believe that expectations from customers are rising

 - 52% believe customers are more willing than ever to switch brands if unsatisfied

 - 49% believe there are clear trends in customer segments that prefer certain contact channels